 - Lentigo maligna melanoma: Commonly on the head, neck and arms on chronically sun damaged skin.

 - Acral lentiginous melanoma: Can be discovered on the palms, soles, and nails.
 It is more common in African, Hispanic and Asian descent.

 - Amelanotic melanoma: An unusual variant.
 It is often not pigmented and may manifest as an ulcerated nodule.
 As these are not pigmented, these can be difficult to identify.

-Why choose the Cancer Therapy & Research Center for melanoma?
+Why choose the UT Health San Antonio Cancer Center for melanoma?

-The Cancer Therapy & Research Center (CTRC) is a premiere cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
+The UT Health Cancer Center is a premier cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
 Our doctors provide extraordinary care for patients with skin cancer that includes:

-Clinical trials are an important part of the work we do at the CTRC.
+Clinical trials are an important part of the work we do.
 Clinical trials are available for all patients, whether they are newly diagnosed or if they have already gone through other treatments.
 Because our cancer center is the only one in South Texas designated by the National Cancer Institute, we’re the only center that can say we offer care delivered by teams specializing in all phases of clinical trials.